-This hostel is run by a team of friendly staff, who will happily help with tips on sightseeing in the area.
-The dorm rooms are clean and very fashionable — as is the shared kitchen, which is great for cooking a meal or hanging out with other travelers.
+This hostel is run by a team of friendly staff, who will happily help you with all you need.
+Dorms are clean and fashionable — as is the kitchen, which is great for cooking a meal or hanging out with other travelers.
 There’s even an outdoor swimming pool with sunbeds so you can relax all you want!

 Best Hotel in Santa Barbara: Casa Del Mar Inn Santa Barbara

 Excellently located just a couple of minutes’ walk from West Beach and the marina, this hotel offers excellent value for money.
 With big rooms and beds that will give you a fantastic night’s sleep, there’s also ample car parking for guests who arrive by car.
 For a little extra, cheese and wine is served on the porch in the evenings.

 And if you’re still unsure about where to stay, consider checking out our guide to the best VRBOs in Santa Barbara.